apache/incubator-datalab/USER_GUIDE.md

 -   OpenLdap;
 -   Cloud Identity and Access Management service user validation;
--   KeyCloak integration for seamless SSO experience;
+-   KeyCloak integration for seamless SSO experience *;

+    * NOTE: in case has been installed and configured to use SSO, please click on "Login with SSO" and use your corporate credentials

 | Login error messages               | Reason                                                                           |
 |------------------------------------|----------------------------------------------------------------------------------|